meshula/meshula.github.com/site/astro-site/src/content/blog/reading-bush.md

 ## The Continuing Experiment

-Bush concluded his essay by describing human civilization as an ongoing experiment that might either elevate human wisdom or end in conflict and destruction.
+Bush concluded his essay by describing human civilization as an ongoing experiment that could elevate human wisdom or end in conflict and destruction.
 The mechanization of memory and thinking, he argued, represented both a great opportunity and a great risk.
 We should not "lose hope as to the outcome," but neither should we proceed without careful attention to the human values at stake.

 Eighty years later, the experiment continues.
 We have built much of what Bush envisioned, but we have not yet fully realized his humanistic goals.
 The memex exists, distributed across billions of devices and accessible to billions of people, but it does not yet consistently serve the cause of human wisdom and understanding that Bush championed.